JamieBarlow/schillinger-rhythm/README.md

     let indexClicked = floor(beatLength * mouseX / width);
     ```

-    Since each beat is defined as either '1' (beat) and '0' (rest), I was then able to tackle both visual and audio elements by adjusting the pattern with a simple invert function triggered by mouseclick:
+    Since each step of the sequence is defined as either '1' (beat) or '0' (rest), I was then able to tackle both visual and audio elements by adjusting the pattern with a simple invert function triggered by mouseclick:

     ```javaScript
     function invert(bitInput) {